henryaj/buildgrid/CONTRIBUTING.rst

 ~~~~~~~~~~
 `Milestones <https://docs.gitlab.com/ee/user/project/milestones/>`_ are based on periods of time and what we want to achieve within those periods of time.

 We have seen them used in the same way as `Epics <https://docs.gitlab.com/ee/user/group/epics/index.html#doc-nav/>`_ in other projects (since the Epic feature is only available with GitLab Ultimate) and this does not work.
-Milestones must be timeline based.
+Milestones must be time-line based.

 Milestones can overlap, and we can be working towards multiple milestones at any one time.
 They allow us to group together all sub tasks into an overall aim.